Mayocos/alx-pre_course/README.md

-My first coding is stressful
+My first coding in alx